 Richards scored 12 goals and 26 points in 23 playoff games in 2004, leading the Lightning to their first Stanley Cup championship in franchise history.
 He was awarded the Conn Smythe Trophy for being the most valuable player of the postseason.

-This allowed Richards to sign with the Chicago Blackhawks on a one-year contract, where he spent the majority of the season centering Patrick Kane.
+This allowed Richards to sign with the Chicago Blackhawks on a one-year contract, where he spent most of the season centering Patrick Kane.
 He scored three goals and 14 points in a postseason run that ended with a victory over the Lightning in the Stanley Cup Final.

 A Busy Day in 1972